Distributed search engine: YaCy

-On December 15, 2003 Michael Christen announced development of a P2P-based search engine, eventually named YaCy, on the heise online forums.
+On December 15, 2003, Michael Christen announced development of a P2P-based search engine, eventually named YaCy, on the heise online forums.

-Dews

-A theoretical design for a distributed search engine discussed in academic literature.

 Seeks

 Seeks was an open source websearch proxy and collaborative distributed tool for websearch.
 It ceased to have a usable release in 2016.

 InfraSearch

 In April 2000 several programmers (including Gene Kan, Steve Waterhouse) built a prototype P2P web search engine based on Gnutella called InfraSearch.
 The technology was later acquired by Sun Microsystems and incorporated into the JXTA project.
 It was meant to run inside the participating websites' databases creating a P2P network that could be accessed through the InfraSearch website.

 Opencola

 On May 31, 2000 Steelbridge Inc. announced development of OpenCOLA a collaborative distributive open source search engine.
 It runs on the user's computer and crawls the web pages and links the user puts in their opencola folder and shares resulting index over its P2P network.